This photo was taken on August 10 at Saint Anne’s Episcopal Church in downtown Annapolis.

 Cee has a new challenge.
 Based on a picture that she will post once a week, contributors pick a topic based on the picture.
 It’s pretty broadly based and therefore, fairly inclusive.
 Here is my submission.
 I hope I get to be the first to jump in on this one!
-Because a bridge was featuredContinue reading “Cee’s Fun Foto Challenges: Pick a Topic Week #1”

 This is Weems Creek on a particularly foggy morning.
 The bridge is Roscoe Rowe Blvd.
 I had a teddy bear named Roscoe when I was little.
 This is my second entry for this week’s Which Way Photo Challenge.

 This photograph is from the deep archives.
 It is one of my favorites.
 I took it in 1987 in Washington, D.C.
 It occurred on 12th Street, NW just below Belmont.
 It was in early Spring, and it happened to be an unseasonably warm.
 This drove me outside with a disposable camera.
-This is my submissionContinue reading “Cee’s Black & White Photo Challenge: Public Transportation”
+This is my submission to Cee’s Black and White Challenge: Public Transportation.
+Thanks, Cee!